Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 After the function and fields are inserted, they appear in the text field below.
 So you can edit the expression manually or use the expression builder again.

-Note: Before inserting the function or a field, verify that you've selected the text you want to replace in the text field below
+Before inserting the function or a field, verify that you've highlighted the text you want to replace in the text field below

-Note: After changes are made in the XLSX file you need to upload it to Document Template.
+After changes are made in the DOCX file you need to upload it to Document Template.
 Because once the file is uploaded to Salesforce it doesn't refresh automatically.
-And if you want to have the up-to-date version, you need to upload it after changes are made.
+If you want to have the up-to-date version, you need to upload it after changes are made.

-Now, that you know how to install and run the Template Builder add-in on the XLSX file, it is time to create and modify the template document using all the Template Builder abilities.
+Now, that you know how to install and run Template Builder on the XLSX file, it is time to create and modify the template document using all the Template Builder abilities.

 Write down the header of the document and place the cursor in the cell below, so you can insert the fields there.